-1. GRAVITY CURRENT FLOW: Gravity currents, horizontal flows driven by small density differences, are ubiquitous in the natural and man-made environment.
+4. GRAVITY CURRENT AND INTRUSIONS: Gravity currents, horizontal flows driven by small density differences, are ubiquitous in the natural and man-made environment.
 (Sea breeze fronts and saline wedges in estuaries offer two common examples).
-An important goal of my research is to characterize the properties of gravity currents (e.g. their speed, shape) based on the corresponding initial conditions using numerical, experimental and/or theoretical modeling.
-I am also interested in the dynamics of internal gravity waves (waves that travel inside a continuously stratified fluid) and convection from point and distributed sources.
+An important goal of my research is to characterize the properties of gravity currents (e.g. their speed and shape) based on the corresponding initial conditions using numerical, experimental and/or theoretical modeling.
 (More info).

-2. LOW ENERGY BUILDING VENTILATION: Strategies for ventilating modern buildings without expensive, energy-intensive equipment are being rapidly developed, but many of the fundamental theoretical issues underlying this technology remain unresolved.
-In particular, it is unclear how to best optimize system performance given that real buildings have a complicated internal geometry and are forced by a combination of internal (e.g. space heaters/AC units) and external (e.g. solar radiation, wind shear) factors.
-Expanding on work done during my Ph.D. at Univ. of California -- San Diego, I plan in future to examine these issues using a combination of theory and lab- or full-scale experiment.
+6. NATURAL VENTILATION/ARCHITECTURAL FLUID MECHANICS: Strategies for ventilating modern buildings without energy-intensive equipment are being rapidly developed, but many of the fundamental theoretical issues underlying this technology remain unresolved.
+In particular, it is unclear how to best optimize system performance given that real buildings have a complicated internal geometry and are forced by a combination of internal and external factors.
+Examining these issues, particularly as they relate to buoyancy-driven turbulent flow, necessitates a combination of theory and lab- or full-scale experiment.
 (More info).

-4. THE FLUID MECHANICS OF PLASTRON RESPIRATION BY AQUATIC INSECTS: Using tools familiar to engineers e.g. Laplace's and Bernoulli's equations, one can gain particular insights into the phenomenon of plastron respiration, which allows select species of insects to breathe underwater without benefit of gills.
-In extreme cases (e.g. Neoplea striola, a back swimmer found in New England), insects can remain submerged for long periods of time, i.e. several months or more.
+7. PLASTRON RESPIRATION BY AQUATIC INSECTS: Using tools familiar to engineers e.g. Laplace's and Bernoulli's equations, one can gain particular insights into the phenomenon of plastron respiration, which allows select species of insects to breathe underwater without benefit of gills.
+In extreme cases (e.g. Neoplea striola, a backswimmer found in New England), insects can remain submerged for long periods of time, i.e. several months or more.
 Research in this area is inherently multidisciplinary requiring a combination of mechanics, chemistry and biology.
 (More info).